I’m assuming you are here because you want to improve your skills at solving programming bugs.

 Just note that the key to get good at anything in life is to do a lot of it.
+And this skill (problem solving) happens to be one of the 5 most useful skills to have as a developer.
 There is no secret, or pill that you can take, which will suddenly make you good at solving programming bugs.

 Simply practicing is the magic formula.
 With time and experience, you’ll get good at it.

 But what are some good habits to develop that would greatly help you along the way?

 Make sure that you understand the problem (and gather enough intel)

 Oftentimes we may rush, or jump to conclusions, about a specific bug/problem and solve something that isn’t even the problem.